berrym/lair-chat/README.md

 - 🏥 **System health monitoring** with real-time metrics
 - 📋 **Comprehensive audit logging** for all user actions
 - 🛡️ **Admin dashboard** with complete system oversight
+- ⚠️ **Production-ready error handling** with structured recovery mechanisms
+- 🛡️ **Advanced security hardening** with threat detection and automated response
+- 📊 **Real-time performance monitoring** with metrics and alerting
+- 💾 **ACID-compliant transactions** with automatic rollback support
+- ✅ **Input validation framework** with rate limiting and security checks

 ## 📚 Documentation